Project Forward Step

 Funding for Project Forward Step direct student aid is provided by the Maryland State Department of Education.

-Project Forward Step is a counseling, advising, and referral center for single parents, displaced homemakers, single pregnant women, and other adults in transition, located in Adult Services, Annapolis Hall, A-103.
+Project Forward Step is a counseling, advising, and referral center for single parents and adults age 24 and over who are low income, out-of-workforce, or homeless.
+The office is located in Adult Services, Annapolis Hall, A-103.

-Single parents and displaced homemakers who are beginning or continuing their education in order to enter the workforce, increase their marketable skills, change careers, or advance in a current job in order to become economically self-sufficient are eligible to apply.
+Eligible applicants must be current participants in the Project Forward Step program.
+Single parents and adults age 24 and over who are low income, out-of-workforce*, or homeless, and are beginning or continuing their education in order to enter the workforce, increase their marketable skills, change careers, or advance in a current job in order to become economically self-sufficient are eligible to apply.
+For Perkins Direct Student Aid, applicants also must be pursuing an approved career program at FCC.

 Program participants can apply for Project Forward Step program scholarship and/or Perkins direct student aid toward cost of attendance at FCC, including tuition, books, transportation, and child care.